Cry Wolf (2005 film): Reception

-Film review aggregator Rotten Tomatoes reported an approval rating of 24% based on 46 reviews, and a rating average of 4/10.
+Film review aggregator Rotten Tomatoes reported an approval rating of 22% based on 46 reviews, and a rating average of 4/10.
 The website's critics consensus reads: "Dull and derivative, Cry_Wolf is a subpar slasher that even ardent fans of the genre may find difficult to enjoy."
-The website Metacritic gave the film a weighted average score of 39 out of 100 based on 14 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale.
+The website Metacritic gave the film a weighted average score of 39 out of 100 based on 14 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Writing for the magazine Variety, John Anderson said that "there are surprises intrinsic to the storyline [...]", but adding that "there’s not enough tension to make the viewer care that much for the various hoaxes and faux-slayings perpetrated by the film’s largely unlikable gang of privileged brats.
 In an era of increasingly sophisticated thrillers, “Cry Wolf" is a bit antique.", Anderson concluded.

 Ryan Larson, of the website Bloody Disgusting, praised the performance of Jon Bon Jovi and said that "diving deep into the production of this film is fascinating" and added that "Cry Wolf feels so 2000s in all the best and worst ways", but concluded that "being the mid-2000s, however, the film is also bogged down with homophobia and some outdated terminology that will make you cringe when watching."

-In January 2023, Stacey Grant of teen magazine Seventeen ranked Cry Wolf as the eight best teen movie of the 2000s out of seventeen films.
+In January 2023, Stacey Grant of teen magazine Seventeen ranked Cry Wolf as the eighth best teen movie of the 2000s out of seventeen films.